jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 <!--more-->

-*Note: In recent years, generators have grown more powerful as features have beend added through PEPs.
-In an upcoming post, I'll explore the true power of `yield` with respect to coroutines, cooperative multitasking and asynchronous I/O (especially their use in the ["tulip"](https://code.google.com/p/tulip/) prototype implementation GvR has been working on).
+*Note: In recent years, generators have grown more powerful as features have been added through PEPs.
+In my next post, I'll explore the true power of `yield` with respect to coroutines, cooperative multitasking and asynchronous I/O (especially their use in the ["tulip"](https://code.google.com/p/tulip/) prototype implementation GvR has been working on).
 Before we get there, however, we need a solid understanding of how the `yield` keyword and `generators` work.*

 ## Coroutines and Subroutines

 When we call a normal Python function, execution starts at function's first line and continues until a `return` statement, `exception`, or the end of the function (which is seen as an implicit `return None`) is encountered.
-Once a function returns control to it's caller, that's it.
+Once a function returns control to its caller, that's it.
 Any work done by the function and stored in local variables is lost.
 A new call to the function creates everything from scratch.

-This is all very standard when discussing functions (more generally refferred to as [subroutines](http://en.wikipedia.org/wiki/Subroutine)) in computer programming.
+This is all very standard when discussing functions (more generally referred to as [subroutines](http://en.wikipedia.org/wiki/Subroutine)) in computer programming.
 There are times, though, when it's beneficial to have the ability to create a "function" which, instead of simply returning a single value, is able to yield a series of values.
-To do so, such a function would need to be able to "save it's work," so to speak.
+To do so, such a function would need to be able to "save its work," so to speak.

 I said, "yield a series of values" because our hypothetical function doesn't "return" in the normal sense. `return` implies that the function